lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   return shared_secret
 ~~~

-The value of `ss_len` as well as the RSA-OAEP paramaters used within this specification can be found in {{sect-rsaoaep-params}}.
+The value of `ss_len` as well as the RSA-OAEP parameters used within this specification can be found in {{sect-rsaoaep-params}}.

 ### Promotion of ECDH into a KEM